scafacos/scafacos.github.io/index.md

 You can freely [**download**](./download.html) the library.
 If you use it in your research, please cite our [publication](./publications.html).

+### Funding

-This work was supported by the German Ministery of Science and Education (BMBF) under grant 01IH08001.
+- This work was supported by the German Ministery of Science and Education (BMBF) under grant 01IH08001.
+- Parts of this work were supported by the German Science Foundation (DFG) via the SFB 716 program.
+- We are grateful to the J&uuml;lich Supercomputing Center for providing the computational resources on J&uuml;lich Blue Gene/P (JUGENE) and J&uuml;lich Research on Petaflop Architectures (JUROPA).

-## More information
+### More Information

 This homepage contains a short overview on the <a href="/methods.html">methods</a>
 available within the library.
 For more information, we refer to our